-And the team participated in the following conferences and events:
+And the team participated in the following industry events:

-- Public Relations Institute of Australia (PRIA) – Annual conference November 2018
+- Public Relations Institute of Australia (PRIA) Annual Conference – November 2019

 Copyright Agency licenses the use of fine art and other artworks.
 Most of the artwork licences are pay-per-use (rather than ‘all of repertoire’).
 There are also ‘blanket’ licences that cover agreed uses for all artist members, in advance of the use.
 The uses are reported after the event.
 This type of licence is used in conjunction with long-term licence agreements and to assist administration of high volume uses.

-- public galleries, auction houses and commercial licences contributed 70% of the licensing revenue this year, with commercial licences in fashion, architectural, merchandise and event uses.
+- Public galleries, auction houses and commercial licences contributed 70% of the licensing revenue this year, with commercial licences in home furnishings, architectural, merchandise, branding and event uses.

-- the John Fries Award continued to be recognised as an important national award for emerging and early career artists, with the finalist exhibition attracting over 800 attendees for the opening evening and 2,500 attendees throughout the course of the exhibition.
+- The 2019 John Fries Award continued to be recognised as an important national award for emerging and early career artists, with the finalist exhibition attracting over 800 attendees for the opening evening and 2,500 attendees throughout the course of the exhibition.
 The 2020 JFA finalists’ exhibition has been postponed until March 2021.
 That exhibition will be a celebratory conclusion to the decade long partnership between the Fries family and Copyright Agency presenting the John Fries Award.
 Copyright Agency will continue to support visual artists through the Cultural Fund.

 - We were pleased to support Sydney Contemporary Art Fair through a special program of digital commissions which supported artists in the creation of new work.